saka1/tsscmp-ruby/README.md

 ## TODO

-- Statistical tests on timing-safety
+- Statistical tests on timing-safe
 - Remove dependency to openssl